 Wondering if cheese is vegetarian?
 This guest post comes from a long-time vegetarian who didn't realize the role that the dairy industry plays in causing animal suffering.
 Here's what she learned about eating cheese and her statement on whether or not cheese is vegetarian.
-I understand, since I too, was a long-time vegetarian who didn't realize that I really needed to be vegan to reduce my impact on animal cruelty.

 Is Cheese Vegetarian?

 There is a lot of confusion, by design of the dairy industry, over whether or not eating cheese is vegetarian or not.
 I was one of those confused parties who used to enjoy cheese almost daily while thinking they were made from milk and allowing me to call myself lactovegetarian.

 Not until my trainer, who is vegan, told me to Google "enzymes Parmesan cheese", did I learn a horrid fact: Most cheese is made from coagulating milk to produce curds (solids) and whey (liquid).
 The coagulation of milk is achieved by the addition of rennet, the active ingredient of which is the enzyme chymosin (also known as rennin).
 The source of rennet is the stomach of slaughtered newly-born calves.
 There are alternatives to using animal based rennet, by using plant based or GMO-based rennet, but the standard and traditional way is to use animal based rennet.
 The enzyme used in cheese is apparently better the younger the calf, and some cheeses would never consider using plant based rennet, especially not Parmesan cheese or Grana Padano or Gorgonzola.
 Thus, these cheeses are never vegetarian, since they always contain calf stomach rennet.